-1. Concept Development – In this first phase, as the name suggests, the idea or concept of the game is developed.
-A concept document is prepared in this phase that details the concept and it will be helpful to the programmers, artists, and other team members in understanding the idea behind the game development process.
+In this first phase, as the name suggests, the idea or concept of the game is developed.
+A concept document is prepared in this phase to detail the concept.
+This becomes helpful to the programmers, artists, and other team members in understanding the idea behind the game development process.

 - Technical design document – It contains details of the programming language to be used, tools to be used, reusable components to be used from existing software, etc.

 - Project plan – This document has a detailed project plan of the whole development life cycle and it has sections such as the scope of the project, team members, milestone deliverables, schedules, budget, etc.

 Moreover, in this phase, the designers build the prototype based on the decided concept art, gaming levels, and other details.

 Here, on the basis of the prototype built in the previous phase, programmers start coding the game.
 Artists start working on modeling, textures, and animation.